kubedb/docs/docs/guides/mysql/replication-mode-transform/remote-replica-mode-transfer/index.md

 > Looking to change the mode of an existing database (standalone → cluster, or between clustered
 > topologies)?
 See [MySQL Topology Mode Change](/docs/guides/mysql/replication-mode-transform/topology-mode-change/index.md).

-The target topology is chosen with `spec.replicationModeTransformation.targetMode`.
+The target topology is chosen with `spec.replicationModeTransformation.targetTopologyMode`.
 See the [overview](/docs/guides/mysql/replication-mode-transform/overview/index.md) for the full support matrix.